 - Avoiding high heels

-If you have any other questions about plantar fasciitis, please don’t hesitate to contact the Advanced Foot and Ankle Institute of Georgia.
+If you have any other questions about plantar fasciitis, please don’t hesitate to contact the Advanced Foot and Ankle Institute of Georgia to get in touch with a qualified podiatrist in Marietta.
 We would be happy to help!

 Click to get 6 Tips to Prevent Foot Pain.